-13.5 HPTN LC Oversight of CTU/CRS Laboratories
+13.3 HPTN LC Oversight of CTU/CRS Laboratories

-HPTN LC staff conduct periodic site visits to assess the implementation of laboratory QC procedures, including proper maintenance of laboratory testing equipment and appropriate use of reagents as they relate to HPTN protocol testing.
-Each site is visited approximately annually by one of the QA/QC coordinators or Deputy Director, or more often if necessary.
+HPTN LC staff conduct periodic site visits to assess the implementation of laboratory QA procedures, including proper maintenance of laboratory testing equipment and appropriate use of reagents as they relate to HPTN protocol testing.
+Each site will be visited approximately annually by one or more of the QA/QC coordinators and/or Deputy Director, or more often if necessary.
 Annual visits for each HPTN protocol are not required.
-During these visits, laboratories are assessed using the HPTN Laboratory Assessment Checklists, or if a quality assessment visit is more focused, a shorter report may be generated Study Visit Assessment Report Template.
 The purpose and scope of the visit are discussed with site personnel prior to the visit.
-In addition, the HPTN LC may place an HPTN LC staff member onsite.
-HPTN LC staff work directly with the on-site QA/QC coordinator to address and resolve any QC or quality assessment problems identified either through PT or site visits, or by the site during study preparation or implementation.
+Details of the visit will be recorded in a report.
+In addition, the HPTN LC may place an HPTN LC staff member onsite or regionally in certain areas.
+HPTN LC staff work directly with the on-site

+QA/QC coordinator to address and resolve any QC or quality assessment problems identified either through PT or site visits, or by the site during study preparation or implementation.

-13.6 Laboratory Monitoring by the Clinical Site Monitor
+13.4 Laboratory Monitoring by the Clinical Site Monitor

-DAIDS Clinical Site Monitors will periodically conduct a complete laboratory audit prior to or during the conduct of an HPTN protocol.
-Peripheral blood mononuclear cell (PBMC) specimens should NOT be disturbed during such laboratory audits.
+DAIDS Clinical Site Monitors will periodically conduct a complete site audit prior to or during the conduct of an HPTN protocol.
+This audit may include aspects of the laboratory.
+Peripheral blood mononuclear cell (PBMC) specimens should NOT be disturbed during any laboratory audits.

-13.7 Specimen Handling and Processing
+13.5 Specimen Handling and Processing

 Each CTU/CRS laboratory should have documented procedures for handling and processing of specimens to be used in DAIDS-sponsored clinical trials.
-In addition, each laboratory is required to utilize the Laboratory Data Management System (LDMS) for collection, testing (specific to HIV RNA), storage, and labeling of certain biological samples identified by the HPTN LC for each HPTN protocol, as described below.
+Such information will often be detailed in the SSP.
+In addition, each laboratory is required to utilize the Laboratory Data Management System (LDMS) for collection, testing (specific to HIV RNA if protocol required), storage, and labeling of certain biological samples identified by the HPTN LC for each HPTN protocol, as described below.
+Each CTU/CRS should ensure that the laboratory has enough freezer space for storage of protocol related aliquots.
+Samples will be stored on site unless requested for shipment or destruction.

-13.7.1 Laboratory Data Management System
+13.5.1 Laboratory Data Management System

 Each CTU/CRS is required to utilize the LDMS.
-LDMS training may be provided at annual meetings, regional meetings, at the Frontier Science and Technology Research Foundation (FSTRF), or onsite.
+LDMS training may be provided at annual meetings, regional meetings, at the Frontier Science and Technology Research Foundation (FSTRF), onsite or remotely e.g. webinar.
 Each CTU/CRS is required to maintain the training records of their staff members and is fiscally responsible for the training.
 The CTU/CRS is responsible for maintaining their LDMS system, including hardware and software upgrades.
-HPTN LC staff will provide LDMS codes for each protocol so that specimens are entered correctly into the system.
-Additional details are included in the SSP Manual for each HPTN protocol and on the FSTRF website.
+HPTN LC staff will provide protocol related data entry information for the LDMS in the laboratory section of the protocol SSP.
+This ensures that specimens are entered correctly into the system.
+Additional details on the FSTRF website.